 HEIW developed a multi-professional framework for nurses, midwives and AHPs which defines the levels of practice, education and provides support for employers, HEIs and clinical practitioners.

-There is also a more general framework which includes methods of maximising the ACP role.
+There is also a more general framework which includes methods of maximising the AP role.